 - Part C covers both inpatient and outpatient services, including additional benefits like prescription drugs, dental, vision, and hearing

-- Part D covers prescription drugs through private insurance companies
+- Part D is a prescription drug plan that covers medications through private insurance companies

 Choose a Plan with an Extensive Network

 You can consult any doctor who accepts Medicare when you have Original Medicare.
 But when you have a Medicare Advantage plan, you will have to check the hospitals and doctors in your network.
 Check with any specialists, hospitals, or primary care physicians that you prefer before choosing a plan.
 Try to choose the Advantage plan type with the most extensive network of health providers.

 With Original Medicare, you don’t get coverage for vision, hearing, or dental issues.
 For that, you will have to enroll in the Medicare Advantage plan, or you will have high pocket costs for those services.
 When evaluating all options, consider the kind of coverage you will require in the upcoming year and explore the benefits that come with each plan option.